 Teach undergraduate and graduate design/product development courses on topics of apparel product development, flat patterning and design, technical design and functional apparel design and collaborate with colleagues to improve course curriculum that brings together understanding of functional apparel in athletic and health related context.
 Develop a productive independent research program leading to refereed (i.e., peer-reviewed) scholarship and extramural grants, conduct research in the development and application of materials and products in the active wear market complementing existing AMDT faculty in developing a critical mass for advancing research in bio-mechanical and health aspects such as wear testing, mobility testing, injury prevention and safety.
 Advising graduate student research, mentoring student activities and organizations, and serving the university, college, department and professional organizations.
 As part of a closely- knit teaching team of seven tenure-track faculty and three instructors, the faculty will provide high quality research, teaching, mentoring, and support to produce “job-ready on day one” students in the textile and apparel industry.

+The Department of Apparel, Merchandising, Design and Textiles (AMDT) at Washington State University has a passion for textiles and apparel.
+We are seeking a skilled and experienced individual who shares that passion and wants to be part of an energized and growing program at one of the leading universities in the U.S. We have an opening for a full-time, tenure-track, assistant or associate professor to join our teaching and research team on a 9-month appointment, located in Pullman, WA.
+This position will enhance the department’s position in the area of apparel product development and design with an emphasis on active sportswear and health.
 Washington State lays claim to one of the largest apparel industries in the U.S., and has positioned itself as a leader in fashion and design with an $8.3 billion industry, more than 2,500 apparel manufacturers and retailers (http://www.census.gov/).
 WSU has a rich history in textiles and apparel, including a unique strength and competitiveness in the outdoor gear and sportswear market, as well as a robust industry partnership in Seattle and throughout the Pacific Northwest.
 The department works closely with the AMDT Advisory Board to develop industry-relevant educational opportunities and research programs.
 Members include representatives from Nike, Nordstrom, Speedo, Eddie Bauer, REI, New Fashion Products, Cotton Incorporated, and Konjo Ababa.

 The Department of Apparel, Merchandising, Design and Textiles (AMDT) at WSU is the only state-supported four-year university offering a full apparel design program and an in-depth merchandising program in Washington State.